 Self-management doesn’t come easy to many children, especially those with behavioral and emotional issues.
-And many students returning to the physical classroom after a year of virtual learning may feel overwhelmed by too much social interaction during the school day.
-You can offer all your students respite when they need it and a space to decompress with a calming corner in your classroom.
+And for some students, the noise levels, social interaction, and sensory input they experience during the school day can feel overwhelming.
+Just like adults, sometimes students just need some space to calm themselves.
+You can offer your students this respite when they need it and a space to decompress with a calming corner in your classroom.

 What is a calming corner?